 Choosing and using a light tent

-Five tips for choosing the right light tent and or light table, and how to get the most out of your choices
+With so many options out there, here are five tips for choosing the right light tent and or light table to suit your needs:

-While a white backdrop is best for neutral product shots, a black or coloured paper sheet clipped to the surface of the table can create a much moodier feeling to it.
+While a white backdrop is best for neutral product shots, you can use a black or coloured paper sheet clipped to the surface of the table to give an image a much moodier feel.

 4: Point of view

 Shooting from low angles can suit certain subjects.
 Try using a small bean bag to rest your camera on the floor, or use a low-level tripod.